-Antarctica is uninhabited: There are no indigenous populations of people on Antarctica.
+Antarctica is uninhabited: There are no indigenous populations of people in Antarctica.
 Antarctica is considered 100% uninhabited by the human population even though there are military bases and research centers.

-Can I live on Antarctica?
-No, you cannot live on Antarctica.
+Can I live in Antarctica?
+No, you cannot live in Antarctica.
 The people who travel to or spend some time in Antarctica fall into two main groups, those who live and work on scientific research stations or military bases, and visiting tourists.
 A person cannot just pack up their things and move to Antarctica.

-Antarctica has no economic activity: There is no economic activity in Antarctica to date, expect for fishing off the coast and small-scale tourism based outside Antarctica.
+Antarctica has no economic activity: There is no economic activity in Antarctica to date, except for fishing off the coast and small-scale tourism-based outside Antarctica.